Raajneeti: Overseas

-Overseas, the film opened to weekend business of $2.25 million.
+Overseas, the film opened to a weekend business of $2.25 million.
 In the U.S., Raajneeti played well for a limited release, noted Ray Subers of BoxOfficeMojo.com, grossing $850,244 on 124 screens its opening weekend, "which was good for first among limited releases and 11th place on the overall weekend chart."
-He specified that Raajneeti "became the third Bollywood movie this year to lead all limited releases in its first weekend," following My Name is Khan and Kites.
-In Australia and New Zealand, Raajneeti surpassed the opening weekend record set by 3 Idiots.
+He specified that Raajneeti "became the third Bollywood film this year to lead all limited releases in its first weekend," following My Name is Khan and Kites.
+In Australia and New Zealand, Raajneeti surpassed the opening weekend record set by 3 Idiots (2009).